 At Meaningful Trips, safety of you, our staff, partners and guides is our top priority.
 If at any time it is determined unsafe to travel to a given region, we will cancel departures ahead of time.

-No Hassel Cancellation.
-Any deposits made in 2020 for tours in 2021 can be cancelled any time up until Dec 31, 2020 for any reason and given a full refund.
-After Jan 01, 2021, we will follow our regular Trip Cancellation Policy.
+Any deposits made for 2021 tours can be cancelled any time up until Feb 28, 2021 for any reason and given a full refund.
+After Mar 01, 2021, we will follow our regular Trip Cancellation Policy.

 Support From Our Team